YellowOnion/steam-runtime-tools/pressure-vessel/launcher.1.md

 structured text on the file descriptor specified by **--info-fd**, and then closes both the **--info-fd** and standard output.
 The default **--info-fd** is standard output.

+The text printed to the **--info-fd** includes one or more of these:

 **socket=**PATH
 :   The launcher is listening on *PATH*, and can be contacted by